On this page

 - request a copy of your data in a portable format.

-To exercise any of these rights, please contact us using the contact form.
-You also have the right to complain to your local data protection authority — in the UK, the Information Commissioner's Office (ICO) at ico.org.uk.
+To exercise any of these rights, please contact our privacy team.
+You also have the right to complain to your local data protection authority: in Ireland, the Data Protection Commission at dataprotection.ie; in the UK, the Information Commissioner's Office (ICO) at ico.org.uk.

 11. Data security

-We use appropriate technical and organisational measures — including encryption in transit, access controls and reputable infrastructure providers — to protect personal data against loss, misuse and unauthorised access.
+We use appropriate technical and organizational measures, including encryption in transit, access controls and reputable infrastructure providers, to protect personal data against loss, misuse and unauthorized access.
 No method of transmission or storage is completely secure, but we work to protect your information and to respond appropriately if an incident occurs.

 12. Children's privacy